cloudify-cosmo/docs.getcloudify.org/content/cheatsheet.md

 ## Note

-Notes suggest steps that prevent errors that do not cause data loss.
+Note suggests steps that prevent errors that do not cause data loss.

 **Syntax**: